Rebuilding Your Brand Identity

 You want to retain or attract new clients.

 All things change with time.
-Whether your audience's values and interests have changed, or expanded into new markets a refresh will help you meet them where they are now.
+If your audience's interests have changed, or you're expanding into new markets.
+A refresh will help you meet them where they are now.

 You need to refine your identity to be more consistent.